lampeh/CoverLock/README.md

 TODO:
 -----
-- configurable delay and other preferences
+- pause button in notification / quick tile
 - don't lock if whitelisted apps are in foreground or camera in use (optional, maybe unreliable)
-- pause button in notification / quick tile
+- use slider to set delay
 - new icon
 - license: MIT, GPL, Whatever?